immerjs/immer/docs/original.md

 })
 ```

 Just want to know if a value is a proxied instance?
 Use the `isDraft` function!
+Note that `original` cannot be invoked on objects that aren't drafts.

 ```js
 import {isDraft, produce} from "immer"